← Insights & Guides · Updated · 8 min read

 A 3-question decision tree:

-1. Does your research require standardized identical-question artifacts for compliance?
-(Regulated industries, legal review, executive evidentiary documentation.)
+1. Does your research require standardized, comparable, identical-path artifacts?
+(Regulated industries, legal review, executive evidentiary documentation, strict cross-participant comparability.)

 • No → Continue.